kasireddyasam/kasireddyasam/README.md

 # 💫 About Me:
 🔭 I'm currently working on a variety of database and AI projects<br>
 👨‍💻 All of my projects are available on [GitHub](https://github.com/kasireddyasam)<br>
-🌱 I’m currently learning more about advanced Machine Learning techniques and cybersecurity<br>
+🌱 I’m currently learning more about advanced Machine Learning techniques and AI <br>
-💬 Ask me about anything related to Python, SQL, and Machine Learning<br>
+💬 Ask me about anything related to DSA, Python, SQL, and Machine Learning<br>
 📫 How to reach me: kasireddy2024@gmail.com<br>

 ## 🌐 Socials: